kealani-solutions/big-island-tech-connector/EVENTS_MANAGEMENT.md

 ## 💡 Pro Tips

-1. **Use dateISO religiously** - it ensures perfect sorting
+1. **Always use the interactive command** - handles everything automatically
-2. **Add events to the top** of the array for easier management
+2. **Use natural date formats** - "January 15, 2025" not "1/15/2025"
-3. **Use the helper script** for templates and listing
+3. **Let the script generate dateISO** - no manual calculation needed
-4. **Test locally** before committing changes
+4. **Add events to the top** of the array
-5. **Keep event IDs unique** and sequential
+5. **Test locally** before committing

 ---

-*This system makes managing events much easier while ensuring they're always in the right place!* 🏝️
+*This system makes event management completely effortless with automatic date handling!* 🏝️